Why is Video Playback Lagging in Premiere Pro? Fixed Here!

 1. Check Video Resource

 Check your video resource first.
 If your video resource is natively damaged or corrupted, load another intact video footage to PP for editing.
-In terms of hi-def video like 4K HEVC 60FPS video or 4K HDR 10-bit video, you're suggested to adjust your 4K video clips first:
+In terms of hi-def video like 4K HEVC 60FPS video or 4K HDR 10-bit video, you may also see HEVC not play in Premiere Pro.
+Then you're suggested to adjust your 4K video clips first:

 1.1 Downscale Resolution: the higher resolution video is, the bigger computational burden it will cause.
 So changing video resolution to a little bit lower will help solve Premiere Pro video playback lag error.
 2 ways are accessible to adjust your video resolution.